mstibbard/stibbard.io/src/routes/learning/sveltekit-env-variables.md

 ## Where do environment variables live?

-They are stored in a `.env` file, or some variation of that such as `.env.local`, etc.
+They are stored in a `.env` file, or some variation of that such as `.env.local`, etc. My preference is to use `.env`.

 `.env` files **must not** be added to version control - so make sure they are in our `.gitignore`.